george-shammar/Insignia/README.md

 # INSIGNIA

 ## OVERVIEW
 Insignia is a 3D military strategy game.
 A multi-player play-and-earn game, set in a medieval metaverse.
 With an immersive experience and one that provides an unequaled earning potential to gamers across the board.

+This project hopes to solve specific problems that have been identified in the blockchain gaming ecosystem.
+Details about the problem statement and our proposed solutions could be found in the whitepaper linked below.

 For a comprehensive run down about the gameplay, game economics, tokenomics, road map, e.t.c please visit the link below to read the Whitepaper.

 [Whitepaper](https://getinsignia.gitbook.io/whitepaper/)

+Insignia is built on top of [NEAR Protocol](https://near.org/) and game assets are stored on IPFS.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).